 There is no one “best diet” that work’s for all!

-Try to understand how your genetics, environmental factors and cultural beliefs make your nutritional needs unique.
+Try to understand how your desired outcomes, genetics, environmental factors and cultural beliefs make your nutritional needs unique.

 Eat mainly whole unprocessed natural foods